microsoft/MixedRealityToolkit-Unity/Documentation/InputSimulation/InputSimulationService.md

 The Input Simulation Service emulates the behaviour of devices and platforms that may not be available in the Unity editor.
 Examples include:
 * Hololens or VR device head tracking
-* Hololens version 1 hand gestures
+* Hololens hand gestures
-* Hololens version 2 articulated hand tracking
+* Hololens 2 articulated hand tracking

 Users can use a conventional keyboard and mouse combination to control simulated devices at runtime.
 This allows testing of interactions in the Unity editor without first deploying to a device.